 It is worth mentioning though, that using the ADDIE model lesson plan does not implicate a strictly linear process.
 Rather, the steps are designed to complement each other in an intertwined process of lesson construction and indicate what methods and tools should come in handy at each step.
 Let’s look at all the steps more closely.

-The DEVELOPMENT stage puts theory into practice – the strategies outlined in the design stage are being implemented with real participants, either in a mock-up course or in the real one.
-As challenging as it may seem, there is no other way to prove, that chosen methodologies and tools are fir for the job.
+The DEVELOPMENT stage puts learning theories into practice – the strategies outlined in the design stage are being implemented with real participants, either in a mock-up course or in the real one.
+As challenging as it may seem, there is no other way to prove, that chosen methodologies and tools are fit for the job.
 The development stage is still very much about testing and feedback, which will allow us to pinpoint the drawbacks and hurdles to be dealt with before letting the course out in the world.
-Observation is key here: the behavior of the participants, the time slots for each task, how the training tools and techniques are being put into use, and if the main goals were achieved.
-The participant feedback is equally vital as it’s the only way to measure the levels of engagement and satisfaction.
+Observation is key here: the behavior of the participants, the time slots for each task, how the training tools, techniques, and course design by the instructional designer are being put into use, and if the main goals were achieved.
+Participant feedback is equally vital as it’s the only way to measure the levels of engagement and satisfaction.

 Finally, the course can be IMPLEMENTED.
 It is equivalent to letting the product roam free and observe the outcome.
 Experts say that this stage should not be free of constant evaluation and implementing modifications, where needed.
 IDs and students collaborate to achieve maximum efficiency, efficacy, engagement, and tool use optimization.
 The idea behind the implementation is progress, not stagnation, therefore IDs and subject matter experts overlooking the implementation processes should not stand beside but actively participate in the procedures, to learn about the possible shortcomings of the course and address them.

 5 – Evaluation